About

 • Naturally fermented sourdough breads and bagels

-• House-made deli meats
+• House-made deli meats, sauces, and seasonal specials

 • Scratch cooking whenever possible